sparkflows/sparkflows-docs/docs/user-guide/git-integration/import-project.rst

   1. IMPORT FROM GLOBAL REPO
   2. IMPORT FROM OTHER REPO

-Import project fom configured Git repo
+Import project from configured Git repo
 --------------------------------------

 - Select ``IMPORT FROM GLOBAL REPO``.